et118/et118.github.io/index.md

 ## Info
-Hi, I'm a 16 year old self learned programmer and I have been working on a bunch of different projects for a couple of years.
+Hi, I'm a 16 year old self learned programmer and I have been working on a bunch of different projects for almost 9 years.
 I started out with [Scratch](https://scratch.mit.edu/) around 2014 and then switched over to Python for a couple of years.
 I also experimented with HTML, Javascript and CSS and created a couple of small websites.
 In 2018 I created my first Java project and after that Java has been my main language.
-In 2019 I started experimenting with Arduino and C. I built some small robots and circuits and did a bunch of tests.
+In 2019 I started experimenting with Arduino and C. I built some small robots and circuits.
 2021 was the year when I created my first bigger C project.
 It controlled a self built WiFi car.
 I used an esp32 to get HTTP commands over wifi and developed an android app to control it.
 I also learned C++ and programmed software for a TTGO Smartwatch.
-Today my biggest language is Java but I have also worked with similar languages such as C# in Unity.
+Today my most used language is Java but I have also worked with some other languages such as C# in Unity.

 ## Projects